NCSU Toxicology

 Our Mission

 Our mission is to provide students with comprehensive training in toxicology and environmental health sciences and to ensure they are adept at conducting high impact environmental health research, communicating effectively to a wide variety of audiences, and working as part of multidisciplinary teams.
-Our graduates go on to successful careers in academia, industry and government.
+Our graduates go on to successful careers in academia, industry, and government.

-Environmental health science research at NC State has never been stronger as evidenced by the renewal of our NIEHS training grant “Molecular Pathways to Pathogenesis in Toxicology”, now in it’s 41st year, our NIEHS EHS Core Center Center for Human Health and the Environment and a recently awarded Superfund Research Program (SRP) Center for Environmental and Health Effects of PFAS.
+Environmental health science research at NC State has never been stronger as evidenced by the renewal of our NIEHS training grant “Molecular Pathways to Pathogenesis in Toxicology,” now in its 41st year, our NIEHS EHS Core Center Center for Human Health and the Environment, and a recently awarded Superfund Research Program (SRP) Center for Environmental and Health Effects of PFAS.

-Our program and centers serve as extraordinary resources for students providing them access to core facilities, sponsored symposia, seminars, workshops and numerous professional development opportunities.
+Our program and centers serve as extraordinary resources for students providing them access to core facilities, sponsored symposia, seminars, workshops, and numerous professional development opportunities.

 148 supported students and postdoctoral fellows